dojonode/taiko-node-dashboard/README.md

 <details>
 <summary>Development steps</summary>

-## Deployment

-To deploy to the website run: `pnpm run predeploy` and `pnpm run deploy`.
-This will build the website and push to the `gh-pages` branch.

 ### Pre-installation

 Make sure you have **node** and **npm** installed on your system.
 You can do it by: